 Advice to anyone thinking of joining?

 I was really apprehensive when I joined as you never know whether joining a club is going to work out for you.
 Honestly, BTS has been amazing for me and I’ve learnt so much from so many people in the 6 months since I joined.
-You just need to embrace it, set some goals of what you want to get out of it, and always be willing and open to learn.
+You just need to embrace it, set some goals of what you want to get out of it, and always be willing and open to learning.
 Speak to Martyn firstname.lastname@example.org, reach us on Facebook or anyone at the club and come to one of our sessions to try it out.
 It worked for me and is a good way to get a feel for the club.